chiderlin/eco-bites-backend/README.md

 ## Introduction

+ECOBITES is a web application developed during BrisHack 2025 within 24 hours.

 Users can use our web platform to solve the problem of not knowing how to handle ingredients or leftovers in their fridge.

 Through our platform, they can take a photo of the ingredients in their fridge and receive recipe suggestions powered by AI.
 After selecting a favorite recipe and cooking the dish, they can upload a post with a photo of their creation to earn reward ingredient cards.